 - Workstations (basic furniture, PCs, monitors) – app. $1,200 per person (*8) = $9,600

 - Office space rent for 12 months (nothing fancy) – app. $24,000

 Don’t forget to include 5% to 10% overhead on top of each person’s salary (this overhead includes office utilities costs depending on state and location) and consider other tiny things that cost money when developing your budget.
 The above costs are still pretty rough, but they do provide you with a general picture of how much the endeavor will cost you in the United States.

 Also, according to the discussion, it is critical to keep an eye on the team costs after the game has been launched.
 It’s silly to estimate the game project in the following way: development takes X months, we burn Y per month, so we need X*Y in total.
 In reality, you may need twice as much time to promote the game, create a functional support service and fix post-release bugs.
 Once done, you will need to upgrade your product, add some new features, improve functionality or design, etc. This should be done on a regular basis.
 Once you stop doing it, your game will die.
 Things such as promotion or support should better be outsourced to digital PR agencies and call center providers, but most of technical things will have to remain in-house.
-As you see, starting and running an own game dev studio can be very time consuming and expensive.
+As you see, starting and running an own mobile app development company can be very time consuming and expensive.
 And what if the game fails to capture players just because you’ve initially targeted the wrong audience?
 There’re lots of risks related to it, aren’t they?

 - 8 people (salary + management fee) - on average $20,000 + $22,000 per person = $352,000 per annum (including all taxes and overheads!)

 That’s it!
 The money you save can go to your game promotion budgets or you can easily add more specialists to your in-house or dedicated development teams to boost the effort.